michellab/a3fe/docs/getting_started.rst

 **The parameterisation step is liable to failure** and you may find it easier to parameterise the protein and waters using tleap.
-Once you have the files protein.rst7, protein.prm7, and ligand.sdf (and optionally waters.prm7 and waters.rst7), you can use the notebook supplied in EnsEquil/Ensequil/data/example_run_dir/parameterise_and_assemble_input.ipynb to parameterise the ligand and create the parameterised input files required by EnsEquil.
+Once you have the files protein.rst7, protein.prm7, and ligand.sdf (and optionally waters.prm7 and waters.rst7), you can use the notebook supplied in a3fe/a3fe/data/example_run_dir/parameterise_and_assemble_input.ipynb to parameterise the ligand and create the parameterised input files required by a3fe.

 Running Simulations
 *******************
 Following the "Quick Start" guide will result in 5 repeat calculations being run for every lambda window.
-These will be adaptively checked for equilibration and resubmitted if equilibration has not been achieved, as described in "EnsEquil Design".
+These will be adaptively checked for equilibration and resubmitted if equilibration has not been achieved, as described in "a3fe Design".
 The defaults can be modified when creating the Calculation, for example:

 .. code-block:: python

     calc = ee.Calculation(block_size=3, threshold=0.5, ensemble_size=4)

-EnsEquil is designed to be run adaptively, but can be run non-adaptively:
+a3fe is designed to be run adaptively, but can be run non-adaptively:

 .. code-block:: python